 Federal regulations require that each urbanized area, as a condition to the receive federal capital or operating assistance, have a continuing, cooperative and comprehensive (3-C) transportation planning process.
 The MPO is the organization designated to carry out the 3-C process which results in plans and programs that are consistent with the comprehensively planned development of the urbanized area.
 The TIP, along with the Long Range Transportation Plan, is a key element of this process.
-The most recent transportation act, the Safe, Accountable, Flexible, Efficient Transportation Equity Act - A Legacy for Users (SAFETEA-LU) and extensions, continues these basic planning requirements.
+The most recent transportation act, the Moving Ahead for Progress in the 21st Century Act (MAP-21) was signed into law on July 6, 2012 which authorizes surface transportation programs and continues the basic planning requirements.
 In order to remain eligible for federal transportation funding, the planning process must demonstrate that the Lincoln Metropolitan Planning Area is in compliance with all federal requirements for metropolitan transportation planning.